alexeymolchan/game-points-app/README.md

 ## Testing

-Vitest is used for unit testing.
+Vitest and React Testing Library are used for testing.
 To perform a single run without a watch mode `npm run test`.

 If you would like to start test in watch mode use `npm run test:watch`.